 The Middle of the Table

 Meet the Conversation Traffic Director.
-As the time goes on and conversation breaks into smaller groups at the table, this individual knows how to jump in and navigate well through different topics.
+As the time goes on and conversation breaks into smaller groups at the cabin Thanksgiving table, this individual knows how to jump in and navigate well through different topics.
 This person is eccentric and knows how to tell a good story.
 If there’s ever a lull in discussion, you can count on this individual to start up the engagement once again.
-This person has a way of making Thanksgiving talk at the table as memorable as it always is.
+This person has a way of making the discussion at the cabin Thanksgiving table as memorable as it always is.

 The Corner of the Table

-There’s a lot that happens at the table during the holidays.
+There’s a lot that happens at the cabin Thanksgiving table during the holiday season.
 Memories are brought up as new ones are made.
 Traditions are passed down and evolve as new members get added to the family.
 And the food always seems to satisfy more than just your appetite.
-Give your family’s diverse personalities a place to flourish at the table by understanding what that seat truly means to them and the overall experience.
+Give your family’s diverse personalities a place to flourish at the cabin Thanksgiving table by understanding what that seat truly means to them and the overall experience.
 No longer do you have to wait a few seconds at the table before sitting down.
 Confidently take your seat knowing that the familiar holiday experience wouldn’t be what it is without the representation of every personality there.

 About the Author